-CUC, a vertically integrated utility, operates the only electric utility on Grand Cayman, Cayman Islands pursuant to a 20-year exclusive Electricity Transmission and Distribution Licence (the "T&D Licence") and a 25-year non-exclusive Electricity Generation Licence (the "Generation Licence")(and, together with "T&D Licence", the "Licences") granted by the Cayman Islands Government ("Government"), which expire in April 2028 and November 2039, respectively.
+CUC, a vertically integrated utility, operates the only electric utility on Grand Cayman, Cayman Islands pursuant to a 20-year exclusive Electricity Transmission and Distribution Licence (the "T&D Licence") and a 25-year non-exclusive Electricity Generation Licence (the "Generation Licence") (and, together with "T&D Licence", the "Licences") granted by the Cayman Islands Government ("Government") through the ERA, which expire in April 2028 and November 2039, respectively.
 The Licences were signed in April 2008 and November 2014 respectively.
+The ERA has overall responsibility of regulating the electricity industry in the Cayman Islands in accordance with the ERA Law.
+The ERA oversees all licencees, establishes and enforces licence standards, enforces applicable environmental and performance standards, reviews the proposed RCAM, and set the rate adjustment factors as appropriate.
+The ERA also annually reviews and approves CUC's capital investment plan ("CIP").
 The terms include allowance for competition for future generating capacity and general promotion of the use of renewable sources of energy.

-The November 2014 Generation Licence replaces the Generation Licence granted to the Company in April 2008.
-The granting of the new Generation Licence followed the ERA announcement in October 2014 that CUC was selected to provide 39.7 MW of additional generation capacity subsequent to an open and competitive bid process (see "Generating Capacity and Capital Expenditures" section).
+The November 2014 Generation Licence replaced the Generation Licence granted to the Company in April 2008 following the ERA announcement in October 2014 that CUC was selected to provide 39.7 MW of additional generation capacity subsequent to an open and competitive bid process (see "Generating Capacity and Capital Expenditures" section).
 The terms and conditions of the new Generation Licence are not materially different from the terms and conditions of the 2008 Generation Licence.

 The Licences set out a return-on-rate base ("RORB") formula, with a rate cap and adjustment mechanism ("RCAM") based on published consumer price indices.
+Rate base is the value of capital upon which the Company is permitted an opportunity to earn a return.
+The value of this capital is the average of the beginning and ending values for the applicable financial year of: fixed assets less accumulated depreciation, plus the allowance for working capital, plus regulatory assets less regulatory liabilities.
 Rates are subject to an annual review and adjustment each June through the RCAM.
 A price cap mechanism is used to adjust the base rates in accordance with a formula that takes into account inflation and CUC's RORB.
 CUC's annual target range is adjusted annually based on movements in the average yield of the 10-year US Treasury Notes.
-For 2014 the target range was 7.00-9.00% (2013: 6.50-8.50%).
+CUC's RORB for 2015 was 7.4% as compared to 7.4% in 2014.
+CUC's RORB for 2016 is targeted in the 6.75% to 8.75% range (2015: 7.25% to 9.25%).

-Licence fees of 1% of electricity revenues apply to individual customer billings for consumption over 1,000 kWh per month as a pass-through charge on a per kWh basis.
+CUC's base rates are designed to recover all non-fuel and non-regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
+Fuel cost charges and regulatory fees are billed as separate line items.
+Licence fees of 1% of electricity revenues, payable to the government, apply to individual customer billings for consumption over 1,000 kWh per month as a pass-through charge on a per kWh basis.
 In addition to the licence fee, a regulatory fee of 1⁄2 of 1% of electricity revenues applies to individual customer billings for consumption over 1,000 kWh per month as a pass-through charge on a per kWh basis.
-In June 2014 rates were adjusted by 1.5%, or 80% of the increase in Price Level Index as defined in the T&D Licence.
+In June 2015 rates were adjusted by 0.9%, or 80% of the increase in Price Level Index as defined in the T&D Licence.